-The Company consults the Nominating and Compensation Committee in relation to the nomination of candidates for Director and makes decisions in meetings of the Board of Directors after receiving the report from the Committee, in order to contribute to the establishment of an appropriate management system.
+The Chairperson of the Board consults the Nominating and Compensation Committee in relation to the nomination of candidates for Director and makes decisions in meetings of the Board of Directors after receiving the report from the Committee, in order to contribute to the establishment of an appropriate management system.
 In addition, the Company discloses a so-called "skill matrix" that lists knowledge, experience and capabilities, etc. possessed by each candidate for Director.